Skip to contents

 Plate layout

-In this vignette, we will omit some validation functionality and focus on the plots.
-After the plate is successfully loaded, we should validate it by looking at some basic information about it using the summary function.
-However, we can also obtain similar information in a more visual way by using the plot_layout function.
+We will omit some validation functionality in this vignette and focus on the plots.
+After successfully loading the plate, we should validate it by looking at some basic information using the summary function.
+However, we can obtain similar information more visually using the plot_layout function.
 It helps to quickly asses whether the layout of the plate is correctly read from Luminex or the layout file.
 The function takes the plate object as the argument.

 The plot above shows the layout of the plate.
-The wells are colored according to the type of the sample.
-If the user is familiar with the color scheme of this package, there is an option to turn off the legend.
-This can be done by setting show_legend parameter to FALSE.
+The wells are coloured according to the type of sample.
+If the user is familiar with the colour scheme of this package, there is an option to turn off the legend.
+This can be done by setting the show_legend parameter to FALSE.

 If the plot window is resized, it is recommended that the function be rerun to adjust the scaling of the plot.
 Sometimes, the whole layout may be shifted when a legend is plotted.
-To solve this issue, one has to stretch the window in the direction of the layout shift, and everything will be adjusted automatically.
+To solve this issue, one has to stretch the window toward the layout shift, and everything will be adjusted automatically.

 Counts for a given analyte

 The plot_counts function allows us to visualize the counts of the analyte in the plate.
-This plot is useful for quickly spotting wells with a count that is too low.
+This plot is useful for quickly spotting wells with a count that is too low to interpret results with high confidence.
 The function takes the plate object and the analyte name as the arguments.
 The function will return an error message if there is a typo in the analyte name.

 plot_counts(plate, "Spike_B16172")

-The plot above shows the counts of the analyte “OC43_NP_NA” in the plate.
-The wells are colored according to the count of the analyte.
+The plot above shows the the analyte “OC43_NP_NA” counts in the plate.
+The wells are coloured according to the count of the analyte.
 Too-low values are marked with red, values on the edge of the threshold are marked with yellow, and the rest are marked with green.
-There is an option to show legend by setting show_legend parameter to TRUE.
-There is also an option to show just the colors without the counts by setting show_counts parameter to FALSE.
+There is an option to show legend by setting the show_legend parameter to TRUE.
+There is also an option to show the colours without the counts by setting the show_counts parameter to FALSE.
 This provides a cleaner plot without the counts.

 plot_counts(plate, "FluA", plot_counts = FALSE)